AppEsteem/Samples/managed/validatesealcsharp.md

 2. Verify the certificate was issued to AppEsteem.

    a.
-Validate that the certificate has the common name of "AppEsteem Corporation" and the serial number is one of those [listed](https://www.appesteem.com).
+Validate that the certificate has the common name of "AppEsteem Corporation".
    Pseudocode example:

    ```C++